blosavio/fastester/README.md

       </h3>
       <p>
         We must first set the options that govern how Fastester behaves.
 Options &nbsp;live in a file (defaulting to
         <code>resources/fastester_options.edn</code>) as a Clojure map.
-One way to get up and running quickly is to copy-paste &nbsp;Fastester&apos;s <a href=
+One way to get up and running quickly is to copy-paste &nbsp;a <a href=
-        "https://github.com/blosavio/fastester/blob/main/resources/fastester_options.edn">sample options file</a> and edit as needed.
+        "https://github.com/blosavio/fastester/blob/main/resources/zap_options.edn">sample options file</a> and edit as needed.
       </p>
       <p>
-        The following options have <a href="https://blosavio.github.io/fastester.display.html#var-fastester-defaults">default values</a>.
+        The following options have <a href="https://blosavio.github.io/fastester.options.html#var-fastester-defaults">default values</a>.
       </p>
       <table>
         <tr>